determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``log_policies``
 ================

 A list of log policies that take effect when a trial reports a log that matches a pattern.
-See :ref:`log_policies <config-log-policies>` for further information.
+For details, visit :ref:`log_policies <config-log-policies>`.

 ``force_pull_image``
 ====================